 Author names will be removed from the pool of submissions that goes before our contest judges.
 Current subscribers may submit for the same $20 fee—subscriptions will be extended by one year.
 Simultaneous submissions are accepted, but please withdraw your submission via Submittable immediately should it be accepted elsewhere.
 We are unable to offer refunds.

-Entrants will be notified of their submission status no later than May 15, 2018.
-One winner in each genre, as chosen by our guest judges, will receive a $500 award and publication in CutBank 89, our summer 2018 issue.
-Winners will be required to complete a W-9 form to receive payment.
+Entrants will be notified of their submission status no later than May 15, 2021.
+One winner in each genre, as chosen by our guest judges, will receive a $500 award and publication in CutBank 95, our summer 2021 issue.
 All rights to selected manuscripts revert to the author upon publication.
-The author grants their permission to have their work electronically archived as part of CutBank 89 in EBSCO International's subscription-based research database.
+The author grants their permission to have their work electronically archived as part of CutBank 95 in EBSCO International's subscription-based research database.
 Current University of Montana students and faculty and former CutBank staff are not eligible for the awards.